PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image36.png"
 style="width:3.01887in;height:1.87409in" />

-Once you have added a report label, it will appear in the translation.
+Once you have added a report label, it will appear in the translation grid as shown in the following screenshot.
-Here is an example of the report labels in the translation grid for the live demo project.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image37.png"
 style="width:5.59748in;height:1.36746in" />

+One valuable aspect of the **Localized Labels** table strategy is that report labels can be created, managed and stored in the same PBIX project files that holds the metadata translations for tables, columns and measures.
+The **Localized Labels** table strategy is able to merge metadata translations and report label translations together in the translation gird.
+There is no need to distinguish between metadata translations and report label translations when it comes to editing translations or generating machine translations.

+There are other popular Power BI localization techniques that track translations for report label in a separate CSV file.
+While these techniques work just fine, they are not as streamlined as the **Localized Labels** table strategy because report label translations must be stored in a separate CSV file as they are managed separately from metadata translations.
+With the **Localized Labels** table strategy, report label translations are stored in the same PBIX file as metadata translations.

+### Generating the Translated Localized Labels Table

 There is one critical step you must complete after modifying report labels in the **Localized Labels** table.
 More specifically, you must